aurovrata/cf7-grid-layout/README.txt

 22. (22) You can set a maximum number of rows a user can add to a table, by adding the `data-max` attribute to your table element.
 23. (23) You can filter mail tags, hover your mouse over the blue information icon next to each tag and click the link, this will copy the filter code to your clipboard which you can paste into your functions.php file.
 == Changelog ==
+= 4.7.0 =
+* enable tab select for panels with invalid inputs.
+* flag tabs with invalid fields.
+* flag slides with invalid fields.
 = 4.6.2 =
 * fix prefill for hidden fields.
 * deprecated cf7sg_mailtag_grid_fields hook, replaced with existing cf7sg_mailtag_{$field_name} for tabbed/tabled fields.